ewowi/StarDocs/docs/index.md

 You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions ([tldrlegal](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3))

-Join the Discord server to discuss everything about StarBase MM and SR!
+Join the Discord server to discuss everything about StarMod MM and SR!

 <a href="https://discord.gg/TC8NSUSCdV"><img src="https://discordapp.com/api/guilds/700041398778331156/widget.png?style=banner2" width="25%"></a>

-© 2024 MoonModules ☾ - StarBase and StarLeds is licensed under GPL-v3
+© 2024 MoonModules ☾ - StarMod, StarBase and StarLeds is licensed under GPL-v3

 ## MoonModules
 <img width="456" alt="20230805-2049-000" src="https://github.com/ewowi/StarDocs/assets/1737159/6e0dd13d-1e1a-4956-98ae-6d1a22b70562">